 It’s time to set that New Year’s resolution.
 And we’re not talking about vowing to drop pounds or get lean (though these ideas might help in those departments, too).
 When it comes to following through with resolutions, the more specific, the better.
-So we rounded up seven of the most badass (yet doable!) fitness goals you’ll want to steal for 2017 — from finally crushing a pull-up to balancing in a handstand, and a few others in between.
-Plus, we’ll share the concrete steps to help get you to the finish.
-Pick one or tackle all seven.
+So we rounded up eight of the most badass (yet doable!) fitness goals you’ll want to steal for 2018 — from finally crushing a pull-up to balancing in a handstand, and a few others in between.
+Plus, we share the concrete steps to help get you to the finish.
+Pick one or tackle all eight.
 Either way, we see some big wins in your future.

 1. Master the Perfect Push-Up

 Why it matters: Most trainers will tout push-ups as a top total-body move, targeting your shoulders and back to your core and thighs.
 So becoming a push-up protégé will do your body some serious good.

 How to nail it: Believe us, it’s A-OK to perform the move on your knees, especially if you’re a workout newbie.
 But don’t settle for the modified version.
 Work on progressing to that high plank position.
 Daily Burn 365 trainer Prince Brathwaite explains how to do just that in the video above.
 Start by holding the top of the push-up position (aka a plank), then the bottom.
 Next, work on the eccentric or downward motion.
 Before you know it, you’ll perform it like a pro.
 Feeling super motivated?
 Work toward the plyo variation in this story, which scorches mega calories.